Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

   delete_restaurant = DeleteRestaurant.Field()
 ```

-Next, let's run the mutation on the browser to delete a restaurant from our GraphQL databsae:
+Next, let's run the mutation on the browser to delete a restaurant from our GraphQL database:

 ```graphql
 mutation {